OpenBotsAI/OpenBots.Documentation/OpenBots Server/Design Documentation/Asset Component/AssetComponentDesignDocument.md

 - Problem: Administrators are not able to create assets.
 Administrators should be able to create an asset by defining its name, data type, and value.
 An administrator should be able to view a list of assets, as well as edit and delete them.
 Administrators should be able to export an asset file if necessary.

 - Requirements: Ensure an administrator is able to create new assets by defining their key values and edit or delete them.
 Ensure an administrator is able to view a list of assets, request the values of individual assets, and export an individual asset's file.
+Additionally, Assets with Agent IDs can be created and used by the agent and studio applications.

 **Component Scope**